stratum-mining/stratum/README.md

 ## 1. Goals

-The goal of the project is to provide:
+The goals of this project is to provide:
-* These libraries can all be used, or only a subset of them can be used, depending on the functionality desired by the end user.
-Some examples of individuals who benefit from the libraries in this repository are as follows (note that not all features are completed yet):
+1. A robust set of Stratum V2 (Sv2) primitives as Rust library crates that can be used by anyone that wants to expand the protocol or implement a role (e.g. a pool wanting to support Sv2, a mining-device/hashrate producer that wants to integrate Sv2 into their firmware, a Bitcoin node that wants to implement Template Provider capabilities to build the `blocktemplate`).

+1. Make these primitives available to non-Rust users using a C FFI.

+1. A set of helpers built on top of the above primitives and the external Bitcoin-related Rust crates that can be used by anyone who wants to implement the Sv2 roles (e.g. a pool that uses Rust and wants to support Sv2).
+1. An open-source implementation of a Sv2 proxy that can be used by miners that want to use Sv2.

+1. An open-source implementation of a Sv2 pool that can be used by anyone that wants to operate a Sv2 pool.

+1. A self hosted Job Negotiator + Template Provider that can be used by a Sv2 or Sv1 pool that wants to offer job negotiation capabilities to their costumer without modifying the existing pool's Sv1 codebase (a minimum amount of modification is still required).

+## 2. Common Use Cases
+Different portions of the library will be used depending on the use case and/or desired functionality.
+Some examples of different use-cases are:

-    * A miner who runs a mining farm with Sv2-compatible mining firmware mining to a Sv2-compatible pool can use this library as a proxy which allows them to use the Group Channels, which reduce their bandwidth consumption and bolster their efficiency.
+1. A miner who runs a mining farm with Sv2-compatible mining firmware mining to a Sv2-compatible pool can use this library as a proxy which allows them to use the Group Channels, which reduce their bandwidth consumption and bolster their efficiency.
 Standard Channels are also supported in here, but are not as efficient as Group Channels.

-    * A miner who runs a mining farm with Sv2-compatible mining firmware mining to a Sv2-compatible pool, who wants to select their own transactions to build their own `blocktemplate`, can use this library as a proxy in conjunction with a Bitcoin Core node (with the Template Provider logic) to do so.
+1. A miner who runs a mining farm with Sv2-compatible mining firmware mining to a Sv2-compatible pool, who wants to select their own transactions to build their own `blocktemplate`, can use this library as a proxy in conjunction with a Bitcoin Core node (with the Template Provider logic) to do so.

-    * A miner who runs a mining farm with SV1-compatible mining firmware mining to a Sv2-compatible pool, who wants to gain some of the security and efficiency improvements that Sv2 offers over Stratum V1 (Sv1) (by using Extended Channels).
+1. A miner who runs a mining farm with SV1-compatible mining firmware mining to a Sv2-compatible pool, who wants to gain some of the security and efficiency improvements that Sv2 offers over Stratum V1 (Sv1) (by using Extended Channels).
 This Sv1<->Sv2 miner proxy does not support all the features of Sv2, therefore it should be used as a temporary measure before completely upgrading to Sv2-compatible firmware.

-    * A pool that wants to build a Sv2 compatible pool server, complete with all Sv2 channel support (Standard, Group, and Extended channels).
+1. A pool that wants to build a Sv2 compatible pool server, complete with all Sv2 channel support (Standard, Group, and Extended channels).

-    * A pool that wants to begin supporting Sv2 but is not yet ready to completely overhaul their existing Sv1 server can use these libraries to construct a Sv2<->Sv1 proxy server.
+1. A pool that wants to begin supporting Sv2 but is not yet ready to completely overhaul their existing Sv1 server can use these libraries to construct a Sv2<->Sv1 proxy server.
 This proxy server lives on the upstream pool end under the pool's control, between the downstream devices on the miner's side (either a miner's proxy or the mining devices themselves), and the most upstream Sv1 pool server.
 This most upstream Sv1 pool server is likely the already existing pool server logic.
 In this way, pools can begin supporting Sv2 without waiting to redo their entire server infrastructure to be Sv2 compatible only.
 This Sv2<->Sv1 pool proxy will only allow the pool to support Standard channels (not Group or Extended), therefore this should be used as a temporary measure before completely upgrading to a Sv2-only pool.

-    * A Sv2- or Sv1-compatible pool that wants to offer job negotiation capabilities to their customers (miner's mining to their pool) can use this library to self-host a Job Negotiator and Template Provider (a minimum amount of modification is still required).
+1. A Sv2- or Sv1-compatible pool that wants to offer job negotiation capabilities to their customers (miner's mining to their pool) can use this library to self-host a Job Negotiator and Template Provider (a minimum amount of modification is still required).
-* Make this primitives available also to non Rust user.

 ## 2. Structure
 ```